THE TUSKEGEE AIRMEN

 THE SAN ANTONIO CHAPTER

-The on-going mission of the San Antonio Chapter, Tuskegee Airmen Inc. (SAC-TAI) is to
+Since 1994, the on-going mission of the San Antonio Chapter, Tuskegee Airmen Inc. (SAC-TAI)

-acknowledge and preserve the legacy of the Tuskegee Airmen while motivating and mentoring
+is to acknowledge and preserve the legacy of the Tuskegee Airmen while motivating and

 GOAL 1.
 To preserve the legacy of the men and women of the Tuskegee Aviation